 …

 The poll message (10.35.9.7) serves to enable carrier coherent transmissions from the initiator to the responder device.
 Additionally, the poll message may indicate short-term operating parameters for the current ranging round and optionally request that the responder suggests short-term operating parameters for the next ranging round.
 The poll message is transmitted at long-term NB PHY configuration.
 After receiving the poll message including short-term operating parameters, the responder shall update the short-term operating parameters accordingly.

-The poll message is transmitted using the long-term NB PHY configuration.
+The updated short-term operating parameters take effect at the end of the poll message and are only applicable to the current ranging round.
+All parameters revert to the long-term operating parameter in the next ranging round.

 The response message serves to enable carrier coherent transmissions from the responder to the initiator device.
-Additionally, a response message may serve to convey control information from the responder to the initiator, as follows: If the responder receives a poll message from the initiator with a request to suggest short-term operating parameters and is not intending to send any measurement report in the current ranging round, then the response message transmitted by the responder shall include suggested short-term operating parameters.
+Additionally, a response message may serve to convey control information from the responder to the initiator, as follows: If the responder receives a poll message from the initiator with a request to suggest short-term operating parameters and is not intending to send any measurement report in the current ranging round, then the response message transmitted by the responder shall include the suggested short-term operating parameters.
 The initiator may make use of the suggested short-term operating parameters to determine updated short-term operating parameters to be used in the next ranging round.
-If the NB PHY configuration is indicated in the poll message, the response message is transmitted using the NB PHY configuration indicated in the poll message.
-Otherwise, the response message is transmitted using the long-term NB PHY configuration.
+If the poll message includes NB related short-term operating parameters, the response message is transmitted using the NB related short-term operating parameters indicated in the poll message.
+Otherwise, the response message is transmitted using the long-term NB related operating parameters.

 10.35.6 MMS report phase